Skip Battin: Εarly life

 Clyde Raybould Battin was born in Gallipolis, Ohio, USA, attending local schools.
 He discovered the electric bass when he was 17 years old.

 Two years later, he moved to Tucson to attend physical education classes at the University of Arizona.
-With fellow student Gary Paxton, he formed a college band, the Pledges.
+With fellow student Gary S. Paxton, he formed a college band, the Pledges.
 As Gary and Clyde, they recorded the single "Why Not Confess" (with "Johnny Risk" on the flipside) for Rev Records, a local label.
 In 1959, they went into the Desert Palm Studios in Phoenix, Arizona, the home of guitarist Duane Eddy, and recorded some Paxton compositions.

 Entrepreneur Bob Shad issued the demo of the duo's song "It Was I" on his Brent label, and renamed the act as "Skip & Flip".
 Their song eventually made No 11 in the American charts.
 The follow-up, "Fancy Nancy", was a minor hit, but they charted again in 1960 with a cover of the Marvin and Johnny ballad "Cherry Pie".
 The novelty number "Hully Gully Cha Cha Cha", written by Paxton and Battin, garnered airplay but did not make the charts.
 A short time later, the pair disbanded.

 In 1961, Battin moved to California, where he got small acting parts in films and on television.
 In 1966, after a few years out of the music industry, he formed the short-lived folk-rock group Evergreen Blueshoes, whose one album appeared on the Amos label.
 After the album failed to sell, Battin concentrated instead on session work for many musicians, such as Gene Vincent, Warren Zevon, and others.